Ac6Embedded/apollo-docs/docs/security/cra/scope-and-definitions.md

 slug: /security/cra/scope-and-definitions
 title: Scope, Definitions, and Classification
 sidebar_position: 2
+last_update:
+  author: 'Ayoub Bourjilat (AC6)'
+  date: '2025-12-18'
 ---

 ## Why scope matters (for embedded teams)

-The Cyber Resilience Act (CRA) is a **CE‑marking regulation for cybersecurity**: it defines *what* must be built into a product, *how* the manufacturer must handle vulnerabilities over time, and *what evidence* must exist in the technical file.
+The Cyber Resilience Act (CRA) is a **CE-marking regulation for cybersecurity**: it defines *what* must be built into a product, *how* the manufacturer must handle vulnerabilities over time, and *what evidence* must exist in the technical file.

 For an embedded product, getting scope right early determines: